vineet2420/PlanMyDay/idea.md

 # Final Project Idea

-Plan My Day is a responsive calendar for spontaneous individuals who also have a structured approach to their daily agenda.
+Plan My Day is a responsive calendar for spontaneous individuals who also have a structured approach to their daily agendas.
 The application will ask the user for a variety of their interests and events.
 A tentative list is as follows –

 1. Restaurant preference – fast-food vs. dine-in
 2. Cuisine type – Italian, Chinese (select multiple)